KrinaA27/Gomoku-Java/README.md

 # Gomoku Java Game

-This is a Java 8 implementation of the classic board game **Gomoku**, developed as a project for an introductory Java course.
+This is a Java 8 implementation of the classic board game **Gomoku**, initially developed as a project for an introductory Java course.

 ### Author
 Krina Amin